malachieborohoul/mbschool/README.md

 # mbschool

+## 📥 Download APK

-Please Download the apk available in the apk folder<br>
+Download the latest APK from the [Releases](https://github.com/malachieborohoul/mbschool/releases) section.

 Please don't forget to star the repository
 MbSchool is a E-Learning mobile app developed with Flutter and Node JS REST api